risingbull888/porfolio/README.md

-# Development
+# Final Portfolio Website

 ### Link to Deployed Website
-If you used the stencil code, this is `https://<your GitHub username>.github.io/<name of your repository>`
+If you used the stencil code, this is `https://risingbull888.github.io/portfolio`

 ### Goal and Value of the Application